kylejcaron/nyc_playgrounds/README.md

 In this preliminary model fitting stage, I found that Gradient Boosting Regression, Random Forest Regression, and Elastic Net Regression performed the best.
 Despite really strong predictive power from the Ensemble Learning methods, I favored Elastic Net Regression because it is slightly more interpretable.

-The residual plot from the initial Elastic Net model is below:
+The __residual plot__ from the initial Elastic Net model is below.

 ![residuals1](data/img/residuals1.png)

-One thing to note is that there's a lot of heteroscedasticity in the residuals plot above. __Even more interestingly, there's a significantly negative residual that has far less playgrounds than what the Model predicts.__
+One thing to note is that there's a lot of heteroscedasticity in the residuals plot above. __Even more interestingly, there's a significantly negative residual that has far less playgrounds than what the Model predicts.__ That is exactly what I was hoping to identify with this investigation.
+This zip code is expected to have far more playgrounds than what it actually has in real life; it's an underserved community.

 Before exploring that further, I went through all 20 features and performed feature transforms (such as Square Root and Log Transforms) to reduce the heteroscedasticity of the model.
 While there was still some slight heteroscedasticity, it was certainly improved.